 When researching how different countries advertise, spend some time learning about how other ecommerce businesses in the country market and what channels have the most opportunity.
 Keep an eye on your competitors — are any of them selling internationally?
 Check out how they’re advertising in different countries.

-To sell internationally online, you can be at home, but you’ll still need to optimize your supply chain including moving inventory and fulfilling orders.
-However, the costs of international fulfillment can quickly add up.
-Many ecommerce businesses choose to work with a fulfillment partner that can help them with international order fulfillment — whether through global locations or discounted shipping rates — to help support their international ecommerce strategy.
+To sell internationally online, you can be at home, but you’ll still need to optimise your supply chain including moving inventory and fulfiling orders.
+However, the costs of international fulfilment can quickly add up.
+Many ecommerce businesses choose to work with a fulfilment partner that can help them with international order fulfilment — whether through global locations or discounted shipping rates — to help support their international ecommerce strategy.

 6. Laws, fees, and taxes